-- 1. Statewide policies that ensure rehabilitation, operation and maintenance of local infrastructure as priorities. - Balanced with the need for environmental protection, the streamlining and coordination of regulatory requirements so that routine projects can be processed without delay, expectation for routine work can be established and the costs of both initial construction and ongoing operations and maintenance of local infrastructure can be effectively reduced. - 3.
-Funding for new regulations on storm water management required by the State Regional Water Quality Control Boards. - 4.
-Exploring additional funding sources for continued implementation of the Countywide Integrated Waste Management Plan.
+- 1. Statewide policies that ensure rehabilitation, operation and maintenance of local infrastructure as priorities. - 2.
+Balanced with the need for environmental protection, the streamlining and coordination of regulatory requirements so that routine projects can be processed without delay, expectation for routine work can be established and the costs of both initial construction and ongoing operations and maintenance of local infrastructure can be effectively reduced.

+3. Funding for regulations on storm water management required by the State Regional Water Quality Control Board and legislation confirming the authority of the County's join power authority (the City/County Association of Governments) to pursue local funding through special taxes or a property related fee in order to fund activities consistent with municipal stormwater permit requirements.

+- Exploring additional funding sources for continued implementation of the Countywide Integrated Waste Management Plan.
 The current funding (Assembly Bill 939, Chapter 1095 and Statutes of 1989) is from fees imposed per ton of solid waste disposed in the County.
 As disposal of solid waste decreases and materials recycled or composted increases, assessment of fees on recycled or composted materials should be considered. - 5.
-Coordinating regulatory agency permitting requirements for maintenance and capital improvement projects to avoid conflicting requirements from State agencies and streamlining delivery of projects.
+Coordinating regulatory agency permitting requirements for maintenance and capital improvement projects to avoid conflicting requirements from state agencies and streamlining delivery of projects. - 6.
+Funding to support implementation of California Air Resource Board regulatory mandates relating to diesel powered construction equipment. - 7.
+Permanent authority to use the Design-Build and Construction Manager (CM) At Risk project delivery methods. - 8.
+Allowing the use of the "Integrated Project Delivery" (IPD) method for delivering construction projects over \$1 million.